GreptimeTeam/docs/docs/db-cloud-shared/tutorials/monitor-host-metrics/java-demo.md

 ### Example Application

-In this section, we will create a quick start demo and showcase the core code to collect JVM runtime metrics and send them to Greptime.
+In this section, we will create a quick start demo and showcase the core code to collect JVM runtime metrics and send them to GreptimeDB.
 The demo is based on [OTLP/HTTP](https://opentelemetry.io/).
-For reference, you can obtain the entire demo on [Github](https://github.com/GreptimeCloudStarters/quick-start-java).
+For reference, you can obtain the entire demo on [GitHub](https://github.com/GreptimeCloudStarters/quick-start-java).

 To begin, create a new directory named `quick-start-java` to host our project, then use IDEA to create a new project in the directory.
 Choose `Java` as the Language, `Gradle` as the Build System, `JDK 17` as the Project SDK, `Groovy` as the Gradle DSL, then click `Create` button.